chinhonnang0000/intermod/README.md

 - Wisp by RintaDev https://github.com/rintadev/wisp

 ADDITIONAL NOTES
-- Some of these mode above can be playable when installed old version One of these mod is Tantria
+- Some of these mods above can be playable when installed old version One of these mod is Tantria
 - Please follow this instruction.
 This can also be done to some "Not found" mod. step 1 - Go to mod browser